Lake Wheeler Road Culvert Replacement

-- Install the new pipe.
-This will be done in three 40-foot segments, which reduces installation time; and,
+- Installed the new pipe.
+This was done in three 40-foot segments, which reduced installation time; and,

 During an inspection in November 2018, we noticed that the 70-year-old stormwater pipe under Lake Wheeler Road was beginning to fail causing a sinkhole at the intersection.
 Initially, we planned to repair the pipe.
 Now it will be replaced (planning for the replacement adjusted the construction timeframe).
 The pipe size will stay the same, but will be made out of aluminum, which is more resistant to corrosion.

 |Fall 2018||Project design started|

 This stormwater pipe was initially repaired eight years ago.
 The upcoming project will provide a more permanent solution.